Spenon-dev/PSPLibDoc/README.md

     - psp_libdoc.py *sources* -u psp_libdoc_to_update.xml
     - update_imports.sh will update the Import files for all firmwares from the combined PSPLibDoc

+ - Update the PSPLibDoc XML files of all firmwares from PSP export files (*.exp)
+    - Put all export files into an input folder and name them after the prx it should update
+    - Example: ata.exp, sysmem.exp in inputFolder will update ata.xml and sysmem.xml across all firmwares
+    - ./update_from_psp_exports.sh inputFolder

  - Export all unknown NIDs from all loaded sources
     - psp_libdoc.py *sources* -o unknown_nids.txt

  - Export all known function names from all loaded sources
     - psp_libdoc.py *sources* -k known_function_names.txt

 <br>

 ## General Notes